hotsno/MangaSus/README.md

 # [MangaSus](https://mangasus.ga/)
 ## A directory of manga using the [Cubari](https://cubari.moe/) reader

-Note: None of the image files are hosted by me
+Note: None of the images are hosted by me